wiltzie75/ELK-Project/README.md

 - It frees up time for IT administrators to monitor the network and attend to other important IT tasks.
 It also allows one playbook to configure the entire system.

-The playbook implements the following tasks:
+The elk playbook implements the following tasks:
 - Installs docker.io and python3-pip
 - Installs docker module
 - Increases memory to 262144